huyphung1602/my_blog/_posts/2022-04-06-nominal-type-and-structural-type.md

 - In nominal, `Product` is not a subtype of `Person`.
 - In structural, `Product` is deemed a structural subtype of `Person` because it has all of Person's public members of compatible type (only field `name` in this case).
 - In structural, `Person` is not a subtype of Product because it lacks Product's field `price`

-Languages like **OCaml, Haskell, and Elm** have primarily structural type systems.

 ## Comparison